-Investors may also exclude stocks they are trading or have moved to
+They are not required to show short positions or holdings of other securities such as bonds and over-the-counter derivatives contracts.
+Investors may also exclude stocks they are trading or have moved to other funds.

 The filing also showed lower stakes held by RBS in Sears and two other companies in which ESL is involved, AutoZone Inc and AutoNation Inc , compared with the previous quarter.

-companies to various general and limited partners during the quarter.
+Recent regulatory filings show RBS distributed shares of those companies to various general and limited partners during the quarter.

 In other activity, Bloomberg reports that billionaire Nelson Peltz disclosed that his hedge-fund group sold a $132 million stake in Kraft Foods Inc. that it bought earlier this year: